zotlann/cs480Hewitt/PA9/README.md

 ## Project Description
 Lighting is implemented in PA9.
 There is passthrough (how it's been running so far), per-vertex, and per-fragment (normals aren't working) lighting in the program for you to see all 3 types of them.
 This builds off of PA8 as a spotlight (it's a point light, ehhh) follows the controllable cube.

+Right now, if you hit <kbd>s</kbd> enough, the spotlight will move away and you'll be able to see the ambient lighting.

 ## Dependency Instructions
 To run this project on Linux, installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).